 Work permit exemptions are distinct from jobs that require a Labour Market Impact Assessment (LMIA).

-While a LMIA-exempt work permit still requires a formal application, working without a work permit means you can enter Canada as a visitor and proceed with your authorized activities without a separate permit.
+While a LMIA-exempt work permit still requires a formal application, working without a work permit means you can enter Canada as a business visitor and proceed with your authorized activities without a separate permit.

 A work permit exemption means you are not filling a position for which a Canadian worker is needed, which is the purpose of the LMIA process.